-EAP consists of two programs: Partners for Academic Excellence (PAE); and LGBT Community Academic Support & Advising (LGBT-CASA).
+EAP consists of two programs: Partners for Academic Excellence (PAE, with multiple versions for different audiences); and LGBT Community Academic Support & Advising (LGBT-CASA).
 Co-sponsored by campus Community Centers and university offices, PAE and LGBT-CASA offer the following experiences:

 - Access to a Graduate Student Mentor to provide direction in a variety of areas including monitoring, advising, and support on your academic and professional progress;

 - Access to an Undergraduate Student Mentor to provide information regarding campus resources and undergraduate life;

 - Community themed workshops and seminars, dinners, meetings and discussions designed to avail students of academic opportunities on campus and nationally including scholarships, internships, research, and overseas studies;

 Over the course of the Autumn and Winter quarters, PAE and LGBT-CASA provide mentor groups led (weekly or bi-weekly) by undergraduate and graduate students to create an optimal learning environment by facilitating a community support network among diverse groups of students.
 On average, participants commit 1-to-2 hours per week to activities.

 The Mission of Expanded Advising Programs (EAP) of the Office of Undergraduate Advising and Research is to augment the traditional first-year advising program through community-focused advising groups and increased access to Stanford community resources to promote the development of skills related to intellectual inquiry, reflection, and discourse.